geminiyellow/globalize/doc/hello-world/README.md

 ### Running the demo

-1. Fetch `cldr.js` by using the instructions from Script Tag demo, or by using `bower install cldr.js`.
-If you used bower, you'll get:
+1) Fetch `cldr.js` by using the instructions from Script Tag demo above, or by using `bower install cldr.js`.
+If you use bower, you'll get:

 ```
 amd/